sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

     i) There is no lens; the detector is distance $l$ inside the cryostat, and the first window with diameter $d$ defines an entrance pupil. <br>
     ii) Same as (i), but a lens with focal length $l$ is placed right outside the first window.
 The detector is at the focal point. <br>
     iii) Same as (ii) but the lens is placed inside the cryostat with the detector still at the focal length.
-Equivalent to @Fig:cryostat_concept (B) above. <br>
+Equivalent to @Fig:cryostat_concept b above. <br>

 3. (6 pts) Does (ii) couple more, less, or equal dark counts to the detector than (i)?
 What about case (iii)?
 Why?
 No calculations should be needed.
 (Hint: Consider the units of radiance, which characterizes a black body emitter.
 Etendue or beam parameter product may be useful concepts to consider)